 As described in Notes 2 and 5 to the consolidated financial statements, the Company's consolidated goodwill balance was \$35.0 billion as of December 31, 2023, and the goodwill associated with the Networks and DTC reporting units was \$17.6 billion and \$8.1 billion, respectively.
 Management evaluates goodwill for impairment annually as of October 1, or if an event or other circumstance indicates that it may not recover the carrying value of the asset.
 If a qualitative assessment indicates that it is more likely than not that the carrying value of a reporting unit goodwill exceeds its fair value, a quantitative impairment test is performed.
-If the carrying amount of the reporting unit exceeds the fair value of the reporting unit, an impairment charge is recorded for the amount by which the carrying amount exceeds the fair value, not to exceed the amount of goodwill recorded for that reporting unit.
+If the carrying amount of the reporting unit exceeds the fair value of the reporting unit.
 As of October 1, 2023, the Company performed a quantitative goodwill impairment assessment for all reporting units.
 The estimated fair value of each reporting unit exceeded its carrying value and, therefore, no impairment was recorded.
 Management determines the fair value of the reporting units by using a combination of discounted cash flow and market valuation methodologies.
 Significant judgments and assumptions for the quantitative goodwill tests performed include discount rates, control premiums, terminal growth rates, relevant comparable company earnings multiples, and the amount and timing of expected future cash flows, including the revenue projections and profit margins.